khalid-hussain/shaheen/chap20.md

 Over here, now Don Louis himself was scolding the people and pushing them back.

 The moon of the fourth of the lunar month was culminating the short distance of its destination and gradually the darkness of the night was increasing.
-Badr Bin Mughira and Bashir Bin Hassan were circling around the stack in the garb of monks.
+Badr bin Mughira and Bashir Bin Hassan were circling around the stack in the garb of monks.
 The Inspector of the city, too, was circling the stack vigilantly.
 Badr said to Bashir, "Keep his attention focused on you.
 He seems to be a clever